armincerf/personallm/README.md

 - CSV handling with proper escaping of quotes and newlines
 - Graceful shutdown handling for SIGINT/SIGTERM signals
 - Strong TypeScript typing with strict compiler options
+- Context storage as Brotli-compressed JSON Lines for compactness (even smaller than plain text)

 ## Setup